benweier/Themr/readme.md

 * Registers a callback when the `theme` setting is changed to protect against saving an invalid filename (e.g. when manually editing the `Preferences.sublime-settings` file).

 ## Author's Note
 When changing to or from some themes, Sublime Text may need be restarted to fully clear the old theme settings and apply the new theme settings.
+Switching themes within the same family (e.g. Soda Light <-> Soda Dark) usually doesn't cause any issues.

 ## Installation
-Install Themr through [Package Control](http://wbond.net/sublime_packages/package_control) or download and extract it into your Packages folder.
+Install Themr through [Package Control](https://sublime.wbond.net/) or download and extract it into your Sublime Text `Packages` folder.

 ## Usage

-**Themr: List themes** displays all the available themes in alphaical order.
+**Themr: List themes** displays all the available themes in alphabetical order.

 * Default binding: <kbd>Ctrl+F5</kbd> (Windows/Linux) <kbd>Cmd+F5</kbd> (OSX)